ContraPoints

-Natalie Wynn (born October 21, 1988) is a trans American left-wing YouTuber, political commentator, cultural critic.
+Natalie Wynn (born October 21, 1988) is an American left-wing YouTuber, political commentator, and cultural critic.
 She is best known for her YouTube channel, ContraPoints, where she creates video essays exploring topics such as politics, gender, ethics, race, and philosophy.

 Her videos often provide counterarguments to right-wing extremists and classical liberals.
-They comment on modern social issues such as class inequality, transgender rights (as well as LGBTQ rights on the whole), cancel culture, and modern internet culture.
+They comment on modern social issues such as class inequality, transgender rights (as well as LGBTQ rights more broadly), cancel culture, and modern internet culture.
 Her videos make use of set design, costumes, and characters.

 Wynn won a Streamy Award for "Commentary" in 2020 and was nominated in the same category at the 2021 Streamy Awards.
 In 2022, she became an honoree of a Peabody Award.

 Early life

 Wynn was born on October 21, 1988, in Arlington, Virginia, and raised in Vienna, Virginia.
 Her father is a psychology professor, and her mother is a doctor.

-After studying piano at Berklee College of Music, she attended Georgetown University, where she studied philosophy.
+After studying piano at Berklee College of Music, Wynn attended Georgetown University, where she studied philosophy.
 She then enrolled at Northwestern University to pursue a PhD in philosophy, where she also served as an instructor.
 She left Northwestern with a master's degree (subsequently stating, "The idea of being an academic for the rest of my life became boring to the point of existential despair").
 She moved to Baltimore, Maryland, for a relationship, which ended up failing.
 After quitting her PhD program, Wynn taught piano and worked as a paralegal, Uber driver, and copywriter.
 She eventually decided to begin making video responses to the alt-right and Gamergate on YouTube.